MicrosoftDocs/azure-docs/articles/virtual-desktop/windows-11-language-packs.md

 - Create one dedicated host pool with a customized image per language.
 - Have multiple users with different languages in the same host pool.

-The second option is more efficient in terms of resources and cost.
-However, it can be tricky to pull off without help.
+The second option is more efficient in terms of resources and cost, but requires a few extra steps.
 Fortunately, this article will help walk you through how to build an image that can accommodate users of all languages and localization needs.

 ## Requirements